 Although we believe the estimates of fair value are reasonable, the determination of certain valuation inputs is subject to management's judgment.
 Changes in these inputs, including as a result of events beyond our control, could materially affect the results of the impairment review.
 If the forecasted cash flows of the Jefferson Terminal and Railroad reporting units or other key inputs are negatively revised in the future, the estimated fair value of the Jefferson Terminal and Railroad reporting units could be adversely impacted, potentially leading to an impairment in the future that could materially affect our operating results.
-Specifically, as it relates to the Jefferson Terminal segment, forecasted revenue is dependent on the ramp up of volumes under current contracts and the acquisition of additional storage contracts for the heavy and light crude and refined products during 2019 subject to obtaining rail capacity for crude, permits for pipeline and movements in future oil spreads.
-Jefferson Terminal was designed to reach a storage capacity of 21.7 million barrels, and 2.9 million of storage, or approximately 13% of capacity, is currently operational.
+Specifically, as it relates to the Jefferson Terminal segment, forecasted revenue is dependent on the ramp up of volumes under current contracts and the acquisition of additional storage contracts for the heavy and light crude and refined products during 2019 and 2020 and is subject to obtaining rail capacity for crude, permits for pipeline, movements in future oil spreads and construction of additional infrastructure for increased volumes.
+We have generally experienced consistent strengthening in volumes at Jefferson Terminal across all product lines throughout 2019.
+Jefferson Terminal was designed to reach a storage capacity of 21.7 million barrels, and 2.9 million of storage, or approximately 13% of capacity, is currently operational, and we are expanding to add an additional 1.4 million barrels during the fourth quarter of 2019.
 If the Company strategy changes from planned capacity downward due to an inability to source contracts or expand volumes, the fair value of the reporting units would be negatively affected, which could lead to an impairment.
 The expansion of refineries in the Beaumont/Port Arthur area, as well as growing crude oil production in the U.S. and Canada, are expected to result in increased demand for storage on the U.S. Gulf Coast.
-Other assumptions utilized in our annual impairment analysis that are significant in determination of the fair value of the reporting unit include the discount rate utilized in our discounted cash flow analysis of 14% and our terminal growth rate of 3%.
+Other assumptions utilized in our annual impairment analysis that are significant in determination of the fair value of the reporti

 Furthermore, development of both inbound and outbound pipelines to and from the Jefferson Terminal over the next two to three years will affect our forecasted growth and therefore our estimated fair value.
-We continue to expect the Jefferson Terminal segment to generate positive Adjusted EBITDA during 2019.
-Although certain of our anticipated contracts or expected volumes from existing contracts for Jefferson Terminal have been delayed, we continue to believe our projected revenues are achievable and have not yet modified those projections based on ongoing negotiations with our customers and discussions with major pipeline companies.
+Three separate pipeline projects will commence construction during the fourth quarter of 2019 and are expected to be complete near the end of 2020.
+We expect the Jefferson Terminal segment to generate positive Adjusted EBITDA during 2020.
+Although certain of our anticipated contracts or expected volumes from existing contracts for Jefferson Terminal have been delayed, we continue to believe our projected revenues are achievable.
+Projections are revised as information is made available based on negotiations with customers, status of construction projects and macro conditions influencing the markets we serve.
 Further delays in executing these contracts or achieving our projections could adversely affect the fair value of the reporting unit.
 However, due to strengthening macroeconomic conditions such as increased oil prices, and our expectation that the spread between Western Canadian Crude and Western Texas Intermediate will increase over the long term, we remain positive for the outlook of Jefferson Terminal's earnings potential.